-Despite the variety of diagnostic systems available in the divertor, they each have limitations such that any single instrument cannot usefully constrain the 2D fields of plasma electron temperature and density or the neutral density (at least without perturbing the plasma, for example by strike-point sweeping), which are key in improving our understanding of divertor physics.
-Langmuir probes and Thomson scattering systems can directly measure some of these fields, but do so only at a series of isolated points.
-Filtered camera imaging systems can collect information from a large fraction of the divertor cross-section, but provide line-integrated measurements of spectral line emissivities, which are a complicated function of the plasma fields.
+Despite the variety of diagnostic systems available in the divertor, they each have limitations such that any single instrument cannot directly determine the 2D fields of plasma characteristics (e.g. electron/ion temperature and density) or the properties of the neutrals (e.g. atomic and molecular densities).
+For example, Langmuir probes and Thomson scattering systems can directly measure some of these fields, but do so only at a series of isolated points.
+Filtered camera imaging systems can collect information from a large fraction of the divertor crosssection, but provide line-integrated measurements of spectral line emissivities, which are a complicated function of the underlying plasma fields [3].

 Due to these limitations, studying the physics of divertor plasmas has often relied on matching the predictions of codes like SOLPS-ITER to diagnostic measurements, to find a set of plasma fields which are consistent with the available data.
-This matching process can be extremely time intensive, and typically requires by-hand tuning of input parameters over multiple iterations, and a period of weeks to months.
-Conceptually, in this approach assumptions are made about divertor physics processes, which imply a particular plasma state, and a corresponding set of expected diagnostic measurements.
+This matching process can be extremely time intensive, and typically requires 'by-hand' tuning of input parameters (e.g. recycling coefficients, boundary conditions such as upstream density, transport coefficients etc) over many iterations, and a period of weeks to months.
+Conceptually, in this approach assumptions are made regarding how divertor physics processes and boundary conditions determine the divertor plasma state, which then implies a corresponding set of expected diagnostic measurements.